thangchung/practical-dapr/README.md

 ![product-catalog-api](https://github.com/thangchung/practical-dapr/workflows/product-catalog-ci/badge.svg?branch=master)
 ![inventory-api](https://github.com/thangchung/practical-dapr/workflows/inventory-ci/badge.svg?branch=master)

-## Give a Star! :star:
+## Show your support

 If you liked `practical-dapr` project or if it helped you, please give a star :star: for this repository.
 That will not only help strengthen our .NET community but also improve cloud-native apps development skills for .NET developers in around the world.
 Thank you very much :+1:

-# High Level Architecture
+# High level architecture

 ![](assets/high_level_architecture.png)

-# Communication Style
+# Communication style

 ![](assets/commucation_style.png)

-# CoolStore Application
+# CoolStore application

 ![](assets/webui-products.png)